Invesco Ltd. (IVZ) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Invesco Ltd. (NYSE: IVZ) Right Now?

-The price-to-earnings ratio for Invesco Ltd. (NYSE: IVZ) is 11.20x, which is above its average ratio.
-Moreover, the 36-month beta value for IVZ is 1.35.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 14 as “hold,” and 0 as “sell.”
+Invesco Ltd. (NYSE: IVZ) has a price-to-earnings ratio of 11.06x that is above its average ratio.
+Additionally, the 36-month beta value for IVZ is 1.35.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 14 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored